-Dariush Gholamia*, Seyed Hossein khaleghinezhadb
+Dariush Gholamia,*, Seyed Hossein khaleghinezhadb

 Abstract

 Nowadays, the use of pain-controlling drugs in various surgeries is common.
 One of these drugs is tramadol.
 Tramadol is a synthetic opioid with central activity.
 In this study, the effects of this drug on the activity of liver enzymes, blood urea nitrogen (BUN), and creatinine in mice were investigated.
 For this purpose, 15 male Wistar rats were used and divided into three equal groups (control group, group receiving tramadol hydrochloride at a dose of 2 mg/kg, group receiving tramadol hydrochloride at a dose of 5 mg/kg).
 The present study showed that acute and chronic administration of tramadol had a significant effect on serum biochemical and hematological parameters in male Wistar rats.
 Therefore, it is recommended to be more cautious in using this drug to relieve pain in patients undergoing treatment and surgery.